Claim: Photograph shows a chupacabra's head on a fence.

 Goya utilized grotesque, monstrous creatures in his work as phantasms of moral savagery.
 The monsters in White’s images read both as literal/naturalistic in the context of LA/horror cinema, and as phantasmic symbols of social decline.
 Looking as if they’ve happened on Los Angeles by accident, the monsters in these images (created by Hollywood effects artist Jordu Schell) seem almost as panic stricken as their human victims.

 Los Angeles is known as the non-city, an anti-polis shaped by money, greed and social fear.
 White investigates the resulting environment, creating characters who are deeply and permanently bound to their surroundings, at once alienated from and dependent upon the overbuilt world around them.
-When Hollywood monsters (already somehow incipient to this city of movie magic, plastic surgery, and profound social inequity) come out of the woodwork, the landscapes and interiors of
+When Hollywood monsters (already somehow incipient to this city of movie magic, plastic surgery, and profound social inequity) come out of the woodwork, the landscapes and interiors of Los Angeles become only more set-like and useless for shelter.

 Charlie White is a recent graduate of the MFA program at The Art Center College of Design in Pasadena, California.
 White has previously produced two magazine pictorials "Femalien" and "Demonatrix" that were published respectively in Cheri and Penthouse Comix magazines.
 Displayed and sold at newsstands across the country the publications were also displayed and sold at Andrea Rosen Gallery.